August and September 2024

 • Bear Chase Brewing Company: Located in Bluemont, Virginia, 15 minutes from Adroit Theory.
 They have fantastic views and average beers.
 This is a casual spot with a ton of seating on the elevated patio and along the lawn.
 They also have a small food menu.

-Acadia National Park and Bar Harbor Guide
+Acadia National Park and Bar Harbor, ME

 Acadia National park is a treasure on the coast of maine & The bayside town of Bar Harbor is full of restaurants and shops for after your time in the park!